 Somers home prices are not only among the most expensive in New York, but Somers real estate also consistently ranks among the most expensive in America.

-Somers is a decidedly white-collar town, with fully 91.77% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Somers is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Somers who work in management occupations (18.13%), office and administrative support (16.19%), and teaching (11.74%).
+Somers is a decidedly white-collar town, with fully 91.03% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Somers is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Somers who work in management occupations (16.97%), office and administrative support (14.85%), and teaching (12.37%).

-Overall, Somers’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Somers’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Somers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somers residents report their race to be White, followed by Asian.
-Important ancestries of people in Somers include Irish, German, Polish, and English.
+Important ancestries of people in Somers include Italian, Irish, German, Russian, and Polish.